Willowlark/thelittlethingswemiss/_posts/galleries/2018-03-31-rainy-training-montage.md

 ---
 title: Rainy Training
-categories: private, portrait, photoshoot
+categories: gallery
-tags:
+tags: rss portraiture photoshoot private
 ---

 Practicing with your buddy isn't supposed to turn out good photos, and YET my girl Georgia makes test shots look amazing.
 Truly the best model, and more importantly friend a guy can ask for.